segundofarina/HomeHelper/webapp/src/main/webapp/resources/adminTemplate/vendors/jszip/documentation/howto/write_zip.md

 #### Downloadify

-[Downloadify](https://github.com/dcneiner/downloadify) uses a small Flash SWF to download files to a user's computer with a filename that you can choose.
+[Downloadify](https://github.com/dcneiner/downloadify) uses a small Flash SWF to download files to a client's computer with a filename that you can choose.
 Doug Neiner has added the `dataType` option to allow you to pass a zip for downloading.
 Follow the [Downloadify demo](http://pixelgraphics.us/downloadify/test.html) with the following changes: